Documentation / Third party

 The new categorisation happens automatically.

-There’s a lot of discussion blaming 3rd parties for performance and it’s now easier for you track them.
-However you need to remember that third parties is also used to share private data of what your user is doing to other companies.
+There's a lot of discussion blaming 3rd parties for performance, and it's now easier for you to track them.
+However, you need to remember that third parties are also used to share your users' private data with other companies.
 Remember that privacy is important for your users.
-That’s why made it easy to see how many third party request each page do:
+That's why we made it easy to see how many third party requests each page does:

 It's easy to see the amount of third party requests.

 You can also track CPU spent per tool/third party.
-It’s turned off by default and enable it with --thirdParty.cpu when you use Chrome.
+It's turned off by default; enable it with --thirdParty.cpu when you use Chrome.
 Then you can have a graph like this:

 We have two ways to block requests when you use sitespeed.io.
-Either you can use block --block that blocks a specific request and request patterns (works in Chrome/Edge) or domain (works in Chrome/Edge/Firefox) or you can use --chrome.blockDomainsExcept (Chrome/Edge) to block all domains except the ones you choose (you can use wildcard like *.sitespeed.io).
-You can use both multiple times to keep multiple domains/block multiple requests.
+You can either use --block to block a specific request, request patterns (works in Chrome/Edge) or a domain (works in Chrome/Edge/Firefox), or you can use --chrome.blockDomainsExcept (Chrome/Edge) to block all domains except the ones you choose (you can use wildcards like *.sitespeed.io).
+You can use both multiple times to keep multiple domains or to block multiple requests.

 With the block parameter you block specific requests.
 Here's an example from Wikipedia that blocks the first JavaScript request: